II Samuel 6:12-23

 I greatly sorrow and grieve for spiritual leaders, pastors, evangelists, missionaries and church leaders who appear to have great public success, yet do not have that same joy, unity, cooperation and happiness in their home and family.
 David experienced this too, apparently until after Bathsheba’s first baby died and the repentant and restored David and she were happy together as suggested by the four children they had together.
 David had only one child by each of his other wives according to the record.

 David dismissed the congregation with a blessing and after a full, joyous, exciting and happy day, returned to bless his household.
 Verse 20 says, “David returned home to bless his household.”
 We can guess that he wanted to pray with and for them, and offer up his personal and family thanksgiving for this national success of the day.
 Men and women of God today should not think that public performances excuse them from spiritual leadership in the family.
-Worship, instruction and prayers in public is part of our professional duties, but we must also remember our responsibility to our families.
+Worship, instruction and prayers in public are parts of our professional duties, but we must also remember our responsibility to our families.
 There were prophets, priests and Levites to help David with public ministry, but no-one else could take David’s place in his home and family.
 He had better primarily be a success there and secondarily a public success, than to have apparent public success yet have trouble at home.
 The lessons that can be drawn from the remainder of David’s life story bears this out in a sad and forceful way.

 Can you imagine the pleasure and satisfaction David felt as he did now that he had the ark in his neighborhood and was on his way home?
-However, when did David ever return to his house with so much to find so little.
+However, when did David ever return to his house with so much to find so little?
 The pride and ill temper of his wife can demonstrate for us that the palaces of princes are not exempt from domestic troubles.
 David had pleased all the multitude of Israel.
 They had shouted and probably danced together in the streets of Jerusalem, but Michal was not pleased with his dancing before the ark.
 At a distance, she scorned him, and when he arrived home she scolded him.
 She was not displeased at his generosity with the people, nor did she grudge the entertainment he gave them; but she thought he degraded himself too much in dancing before the ark.
 It was not her covetousness, but her pride, that distressed her which meant that now David would be distressed by her.

 Who did Michal think she was?
 What kind of worldview did she have that caused her to despise the man of God celebrating his God as he danced before the ark of God.
 On multiple occasions I have observed the Jews of Tiberius, Israel, where we lived, as they danced and danced and danced.
 Their energy and joy was contagious.
 Even though I only observed (I wanted to but did not dance then) I celebrated with them.
 “But Michal, when she saw King David leaping and dancing before the Lord, she despised him in her heart” (v 16).
 She saw David in the street dancing and despised him in her heart.
 This is so sad.
 The warm and satisfying embraces that David might have enjoyed at home were snatched from their marriage by some kind of poison.
 Oh, man and woman of God, leader of God’s people today, do not let anything come between you and your spouse.
 Be happy together and from the strength you both derive from that fountain of joy, go out of your house into the public and bless everyone.
 If you don’t have that in your home, I do not say you can do nothing of value in public, but it will not be done with the boundless happiness that public ministry can have when things are good at home.
 She thought this mighty zeal of his for the ark of God, and the transport of joy he was in was foolish, and unbecoming to so great a soldier, statesman and monarch, as he was.
 It would have been perhaps enough for him to encourage the devotion of others, but this foolish dancing!
 What a fool, she thinks, my husband makes of himself!
 The ark should have stayed in Kiriath Jearim!
 The joy, the dance and celebrations of some of us who intensely love the Lord may not be understandable to those who do not know Him.
 Pity them.
-When he came home, probably tired, but very happy she began to criticize him, and was so full of arrogance and contempt was she that she went out to meet him so she could begin her unkind remarks sooner.
+When he came home, probably tired, but very happy, she began to criticize him, and was so full of arrogance and contempt that she went out to meet him so she could begin her unkind remarks sooner.

 Oh, how she taunted him!
 “How the king of Israel has distinguished himself today, going around half-naked in full view of the slave girls of his servants as any vulgar fellow would” (vs 20)!
 Her disgust with his devotion began in her heart, but out of the abundance of that the mouth spoke.
 Evidently, she did not love God or His ark, and as she taunted him, she makes it look like she is concerned for his honor and attacks him as though he has been lewd, vulgar and without virtue.
 The fact of the matter is that David probably had behaved properly, but she looked at it with glasses that gave a different color to what she saw.
 Instead of being proud of her husband who loved God so much, she showed the character of her father Saul.
 She was more Saul’s daughter than either Jonathan’s sister or David wife.
 What kind of gratitude was this for a husband who had showed so much affection for her that he did not want the crown if he could not, with it, have his wife?
 Or was David’s desire for her to come to him at Hebron merely a political ploy?
 Or did she only think it was?

 David explained that he did what he did as unto God.
 However she chose to interpret the event, he did it for God and his own conscience knew he had done it for His glory.
-“It was before the Lord, who chose me rather than your father or anyone from his house when he appointed me ruler over the Lord’s people Israel—I will celebrate before the Lord” (21).
+“It was before the Lord, who chose me rather than your father or anyone from his house when he appointed me ruler over the Lord’s people Israel—I will celebrate before the Lord” (v 21).
 ‘Remember, Michal, the Lord choose me over your father and if this kind of behavior would have been inappropriate during his reign, so be it.
 Now there is a new administration that seeks to honor God.
 And if you think this is vile, then I will be even more vile.’
-“I will become even more undignified than this” (22).
+“I will become even more undignified than this” (v 22).
 If we know that God accepts what we do as unto Him, then does it matter if others recognize that or not—even if it be our spouse?
 The more we are vilified, the more resolute we become.

 David expressed his desire to humble himself.
 “I will be humiliated in my own eyes.
 But by these slave girls you spoke of, I will be held in honor.”
 It is as though David said, ‘I will think nothing too low to stoop to for the honor of God.’
 Whether on the battle field, in the court, or in the temple, in my acts of devotion I will honor God regardless of how lowly it may appear.
 Furthermore, the ones you say will look down on me for this, will, in fact, look up all the more.
 The slave girls will honor me for this though receiving their honor is not my motive, for I seek only to honor God.
 The common people would be far from thinking the worse of him for it for, in reality, they would appreciate and admire him so much the more for it.
 Reverence and devoutness are respectable characteristics, and, if we want to be an example to others, we will cultivate them in our lives, not for praise for ourselves, but to introduce in demonstrable and practical ways, the benefits of zeal, duty and grace to others around us.
 We will not be indifferent, afraid nor ashamed of our efforts towards godliness, holiness and obedience.
 David was not; we will not.
 Man of God.
 Woman of God.
 This is leading by example at its best.